 History of Safer

 - The Safer program was born in Fall 1996 and housed in Peer Health Education.
-It initially began as an acronym for "Sexual Assault Free Environment Resource" - S.A.F.E.R.
+It initially began as an acronym for "Sexual Assault Free Environment Resource" - S.A.F.E.R., although that acronym is no longer used.

 - On July 1st, 1999, S.A.F.E.R. moved from the Health Center to the Women’s Center to increase collaboration with Women’s Programs and Services.